 Same Education, More Money: Out of State Public College of Veterinary Medicine Schools

 Unless your passion for veterinary medicine is so great that you can’t imagine doing anything else (or you’re expecting a monster inheritance from grandma), this is where the math really starts getting tough.
+If eligibility permits, getting funding from a scholarship committee or outside resources can help.

 Colleges of Veterinary Medicine love taking out of state students because the profit margin is so high.
-While it’s true that in-state students have some support coming from their state legislature that offsets their tuition, that support is not equal to the difference in the price for in state and out of state.
+While it’s true that in-state students have some support coming from their state legislature that offsets their tuition, that support is not equal to the difference in the price for in state and out of state non-residents.

 With the debt load that you’ll leave with as an out of state veterinary student, you will almost certainly need to orient your finances on optimizing the federal student loan programs.
 That’s something we specialize in, so feel free to contact us if that’s you.